Clothing in India: Undergarments

 Owing to its widespread popularity throughout India, different languages have different terms to describe dhotis.
 In Marathi, it is called dhotar.
 In Punjabi, it is known as a chadra.
-In Gujarati it's known as "Dhotiyu", while in Telugu they are called Pancha.
-In Tamil, they are called veyti, and in Kannada it is called Panche/Lungi.
-Over the dhoti, men wear shirts or kurtas.
+In Gujarati, it's known as "Dhotiyu", while in Telugu they are called Pancha.
+In Tamil, they are called veyti, and over the dhoti, men wear shirts or kurtas.

 Panche or Lungi

 A Lungi is another traditional garment of India.
 A Mundu is a lungi, except that it is always white.
 It is either tucked in, over the waist, up to knee-length, or is allowed to lie over and reach up to the ankle.
 It is usually tucked in when the person is working, in fields or workshops, and left open usually as a mark of respect, in worship places, or when the person is around dignitaries.

 Lungis, generally, are of two types: the open lungi and the stitched lungi.
 The open lungi is a plain sheet of cotton or silk, whereas the stitched one has both of its open ends stitched together to form a tube-like structure.

 Though mostly worn by men, elderly women also prefer lungi to other garments owing to its good aeration.
 It is most popular in south India, though people of Bangladesh, Brunei, Indonesia, Malaysia, Myanmar, and Somalia also can be seen in lungis, because of the heat and humidity, which create an unpleasant climate for trousers, though trousers have now become common outside the house.